Techtonica/curriculum/practice/pull-request-review-practice.md

 - Improve their ability to articulate coding logic and identify areas of improvement.
 - Enhance collaboration and accountability within their trio or with a mentor.

+## Challenge
+Participants should aim to resolve all comments in their PR review while providing constructive feedback to their feedback partner's pull request.

+## Real-World Application
+The ability to read, understand, and critique others’ code is a critical skill for software development.
+This exercise mirrors professional workflows where collaboration and peer review ensure the quality and maintainability of software projects.

+## Common Mistakes / Misconceptions
+- **Overlooking the PR structure:** Avoid unclear titles or missing descriptions in PRs.
+- **Ignoring feedback:** Actively engage with feedback to show accountability.
+- **Miscommunication in collaboration:** Ensure clarity when describing changes or feedback.

 ## Lesson Plan

 ### Activity 1: Pull Request Basics